WeiJian123-tech/DawnTrades/README.md

 Right click to save xChart charts to your hard drive.

-Currently only able to be accessed by downloading the zip file provided by Github and running it through a Java IDE.
+As of right now, people can only be able to access DawnTrades by downloading the zip file provided by Github and running it through a Java IDE.
+A runnable jar is being considered for development in this working prototype or the next version of this working prototype.

 Programmed and developed by Wei Jian Zhen and Jawad Rahman